danielpetrov/ag-grid-api/Readme.md

 ### How To Use

-  Passed down callbacks will work for the AgGridReact component that you've passed onGridReady callback, coming from the HOC.
+  Passed down callbacks will work for the AgGridReact component for which you pass onGridReady callback, coming from the HOC.

-  AgGridApi will pas to your wrapped component:
+  AgGridApi will pass to your wrapped component:
   * onGridReady - callback that fires when grid is ready.
     You should pass that one to the AgGridReact that you wish to manage with the AgGridApi HOC.
   * isGridReady - boolean which will be true if the grid has initialised.